Ahmedmk11/calorific/README.md

 # Calorific

-Calorific is a calorie counting tracker app built using the MERN stack.

-## Description

 Calorific allows users to track their daily calorie intake and monitor their progress towards their health and fitness goals.
 Users can log their meals and snacks, view their calorie consumption history, and set personalized calorie targets.

 ## Features